TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 3/2 Timothy 3.12.md

 ---

-Yea, and all that would live godly in Christ Jesus shall suffer persecution.
+Yes, and all who desire to live godly in Christ Jesus will suffer persecution.